dfds/blaster/README.md

 # blaster
 Automation platform for http://kubernetes.io/ running on AWS with AFDS from Microsoft Autobot Blaster's speciality is communications.
 He possesses a Flight Pack that can transform into a signal-jamming, electro-scrambler gun.

+# Init
+What do you need to run this

+# Deployment
+How to deploy this

+# Pull request and dev stuff